rossigee/provider-minio/docs/TLS_CONFIGURATION.md

 ## Overview

-The MinIO provider now supports custom TLS configuration through the `tls` field in the `ProviderConfig` specification.
+The MinIO provider supports custom TLS configuration through the `tls` field in the `ProviderConfig` specification.
 This allows you to:

 - Connect to MinIO instances using custom or internal Certificate Authorities